AC297rDNAMethylation2021/Healthy-Aging/age_predict/README.md

 		2) Type: pip install .

-		3) Then us as you would a standard python package
+		3) Then use as you would a standard python package

 				Examples: